 It’s been many years since the first ideas to implement the MERGE command surfaced on the PostgreSQL mailing list.
-Many years later, this important feature has finally made it into PostgreSQL core, and will (as of today) make it into PostgreSQL 15.
-To show people how this vital command works, I have decided to come up with a technical preview to introduce my readers to this wonderful new command.
+Now this important feature has finally made it into PostgreSQL core, in PostgreSQL 15.
+To show people how this vital command works, I have decided to come up with a technical preview to introduce my readers to this wonderful command.
 It adds so much power to PostgreSQL.

 MERGE: Preparing a sample table